drupal-graphql-compose/documentation/features/viewfield.md

 # Viewfield

 We support the ability to add a view as a field on a type.
 To enable, install the [Viewfield](https://www.drupal.org/project/viewfield) module.

-This will enable an option in te GraphQL Compose configuration to embed your view on any viewfield references.
+If enabled, an option to embed your view will be available on the GraphQL Compose Schema configuration page.

 > You should be mindful of any performance implications of enabling views as fields.
 Can a _bad actor_ request a ton of data on your website all at once? _Maybe_ they can via menus or edge connections.